France calls for report on tax-dodging by multinationals

 Amazon, which would not comment immediately on Wednesday, received a $252 million demand from French tax authorities at the end of last year for back taxes, interest and penalties in relation to “the allocation of income between foreign jurisdictions”.

-The internet retailer, set to open its fourth distribution centre in France employing 2,500 staff later this year, minimises its tax bill in France and other European countries by channelling sales through Luxembourg which offers tax breaks to foreign companies based there.
+The internet retailer, set to open its fourth distribution centre in France employing 2,500 staff later this year, minimizes its tax bill in France and other European countries by channeling sales through Luxembourg which offers tax breaks to foreign companies based there.

 Virgin Megastore France’s collapse comes as high street woes intensify in the euro zone’s second-biggest economy, where the jobless rate is at a 13-year high and shoppers are reining in spending.